 Things to Do in San Mateo County

 With a little more than 100,000 residents, San Mateo is the most populous city in its namesake county and the perfect place to start exploring everything the peninsula offers.
 The compact downtown is a half-mile squared, served by a Caltrain station, and peppered with restaurants, cafes, and a range of shops.
-Directly to the south of downtown is Central Park, a 16-acre verdant oasis home to the Japanese Garden featuring a granite pagoda, tea house, koi pond, and bamboo grove designed by landscape architect Nagao Sakurai of the Imperial Palace of Tokyo.
+South of downtown is Central Park, a 16-acre verdant oasis that’s home to the Japanese Garden featuring a granite pagoda, tea house, koi pond, and bamboo grove, all designed by landscape architect Nagao Sakurai of the Imperial Palace of Tokyo.
 The park is also home to a rose garden, a mini train, and the San Mateo Arboretum, and frequently hosts concerts and special events.
 Shoreline Parks is a collection of open spaces along the San Francisco Bay, including Seal Point Park, where cyclists and dog walkers take in panoramic views across the water and along bird watching trails.
 Another great spot to get outside is the Pulgas Ridge Preserve, a 366-acre space with trails winding through canyons and over ridge tops overlooking the bay.

 Learn about the history of the San Francisco Peninsula at the San Mateo County History Museum, which holds exhibits on the Ohlone natives who lived throughout the Bay Area, and early Spanish Explorers in Northern California.
 One of the peninsula’s more specialized museums is the Hiller Aviation Museum, home to a collection of unique early aircraft and boundary-breaking prototypes.